 When Does the Scheduler Close and Who Has Access to the Information?

-Once the Ship Scheduler has been closed, the official pre-season schedule is generated and is emailed to members as part of the IAATO Field Operations Manual.
+An excel file of the season’s initial bookings will be shared amongst Operators and added to the Field Operations Manual.
 In addition, pre-season schedules, along with other selected information, is circulated to Maritime Rescue Coordination Centres (MRCCs), the Secretariat of the Council of Managers of National Antarctic Programs (COMNAP) and selected others.
 This is done on the basis of a Memorandum of Understanding (MOU) with IAATO which does not allow that data to be circulated beyond their immediate organization.